🔒 The Habit Reframe Method is invite only

 Still unsure if it’s worth the read?
 Expand to see what people said when I posted a draft on Reddit.

-Part One: Why You Actually Waste Time
+-PART ONE-Why You Actually Waste Time

 You’re stuck in a rut.Apathy, lethargy.
 Entire days wasted away on Reddit, YouTube, or TikTok.